-Tennessee Reproductive Medicine’s Gestational Carrier Database links our patients to potential gestational carriers.
+Tennessee Reproductive Medicine’s Gestational Carrier Database links our patients to potential gestational carriers (GCs).
 Thank you for your interest in becoming a gestational carrier.

 What is a gestational carrier?

-A gestational carrier is a woman who carries a pregnancy to term and gives birth to a baby for another woman or couple.
+A gestational carrier is a form of surrogacy in which a woman carries a pregnancy to term and gives birth to a baby for another woman or couple.

 The embryo carried to term is created with the intended father’s or donor’s sperm and the intended mother’s or donor’s eggs.
-The resulting embryo is transferred into a gestational carrier’s uterus.
-Although the gestational carrier carries the pregnancy and gives birth to the baby, she is not genetically related to the child.
+The resulting embryo is transferred into a GC’s uterus.
+Although the woman carries the pregnancy and gives birth to the baby, she is not genetically related to the child.

-Many individuals or couples turn to gestational carriers as their last option of having a baby.
-There are many reasons they may choose to have a gestational carrier, including infertility or underlying medical conditions making pregnancy dangerous to mother or baby.
+Many individuals or couples turn to GCs as their last option of having a baby.
+There are many reasons they may choose this option, including infertility or underlying medical conditions making pregnancy dangerous to mother or baby.

-TRM has strict criteria that every gestational carrier must meet before applying to be a carrier.
+TRM has strict criteria that every woman must meet before applying to be a carrier.
 These include:

 - Age between 21-40 years old.